|Product Name||PNC Bank Education Refinance Loan|

 PNC Bank only offers a standard repayment plan.
 If you go for a fixed interest rate, your repayments are the same each month.
 Variable rates come with monthly payments that go up and down depending on the lending market.

 If you lose your job or face another type of financial hardship, you may be eligible to qualify for forbearance and make small monthly repayments.
 Borrowers can get up to 12 months of forbearance in two-month increments.
-You must make 12 moths of repayments before you can qualify.
+You must make 12 months of repayments before you can qualify.

 Top reasons to consider refinancing with PNC Bank